This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The key is airflow:

 If you add smokeless fuel too early—or smother the firebed—you can restrict oxygen and end up with a smoky, sluggish burn.
-Use the steps below instead.
+Use the step-by-step method below instead.

 Step-by-step: the composite fire method